sudeep4ty/Data-Analytics/README.md

 # Stage 2: Data Preparation and Clustering Analysis

 ## Overview
 This repository contains the deliverables for Stage 2 of the project, focusing on preparing the data for analysis and modeling, ensuring data integrity, and performing clustering analysis to identify distinct customer segments.
-The main objectives are to preprocess the dataset, split it into training and testing sets, apply scaling techniques, and conduct clustering analysis to extract meaningful insights.
+The main objectives are to preprocess the dataset, checking for duplicates, checking for missing values split it into training and testing sets, apply scaling techniques, and conduct clustering analysis to extract meaningful insights.

 ## Deliverables